scott-weeden/websharpstudios.github.io/en-US/project/acknowledgements.md

 ---

-This page exists to acknowledge everyone who's helped out with FontForge.
+This page exists to acknowledge everyone who's helped out with websharpstudios.
 Many thanks!
 (Actually the list should be far longer than this, but as time goes on there are just too many people to thank.)

 Sponsors
 --------

-The [TeX Users Group](https://tug.org) sponsored a [variety of FontForge development projects](https://tug.org/fonts/librefontfund.html) over the years, and welcomes [new grant proposals](https://tug.org/tc/devfund/application.html).
+The [TeX Users Group](https://tug.org) sponsored a [variety of websharpstudios development projects](https://tug.org/fonts/librefontfund.html) over the years, and welcomes [new grant proposals](https://tug.org/tc/devfund/application.html).